drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 _09-16 17:16_ Googling "bash digraphs like vim" the first line of the AI Assist answer says something about creating aliases.
 I want to resist reading further but the hits are unhelpful, being all about vim, not bash.
 I will change the search string to "bash unicode". 'man bash' only offers '\\uHHHH'.
 Ugh

-_09-16  8:01_ I don't think Melanie Mitchell's magical thinking (https://aiguide.substack.com/p/magical-thinking-on-ai) and Murray Shanahan's roleplaying (https://www.nature.com/articles/s41586-023-06647-8) bring much to the table, explaining the reaction to or the nature of LLM, but Alison Gopnik's stone soup story (https://simons.berkeley.edu/news/stone-soup-ai) is illuminating, inspirational because it takes LLM apart, showing users are being fooled, and *still* shows respect.
+_09-16  8:01_ I don't think Melanie Mitchell's magical thinking ([https://aiguide.substack.com/p/magical-thinking-on-ai)](https://aiguide.substack.com/p/magical-thinking-on-ai))and Murray Shanahan's roleplaying ([https://www.nature.com/articles/s41586-023-06647-8)](https://www.nature.com/articles/s41586-023-06647-8))bring much to the table, explaining the reaction to or the nature of LLM, but Alison Gopnik's stone soup story ([https://simons.berkeley.edu/news/stone-soup-ai)](https://simons.berkeley.edu/news/stone-soup-ai))is illuminating, inspirational because it takes LLM apart, showing users are being fooled, and *still* shows respect.

 _09-15 23:07_ The reference to iki-ningyo (生人形) or ikiki-ningyo (行き来人形) is completely gratuitous, I assume included because the literal translation is "living doll".
 (Though, I'm wondering if the Japan reference is because google knows I'm in Japan from my IP address.).
-They were exhibited waxwork figures and are not mentioned in the Japanese wikipedia doll page, but are at https://ja.wikipedia.org/wiki/%E7%94%9F%E4%BA%BA%E5%BD%A2 The English wikipedia page has more gory details than the Japanese.
+They were exhibited waxwork figures and are not mentioned in the Japanese wikipedia doll page, but are at [https://ja.wikipedia.org/wiki/%E7%94%9F%E4%BA%BA%E5%BD%A2](https://ja.wikipedia.org/wiki/%E7%94%9F%E4%BA%BA%E5%BD%A2)The English wikipedia page has more gory details than the Japanese.

 _09-15 ??:??_ There's much wrong with this unstable AI Assist.
 The 2 sentences are 2 bites at the apple, failing because they are saying essentially the same thing twice.
 The verbs in the 2 sentences, "describe", "seem", "refer," "possess", "be", "have", "seem", "come to life", "refer" again, "characterize" are weak verbs.
 Without meaningful verbs, the effect is of having a series of noun phrases hanging together grammatically, but failing to communicate semantically anything more than they would have as a list.